Dominik1207/energy-paths-2050-Belgium/README.md

 - Provide your own ecoinvent `key`
 ``

-## Electricity Mix

-A customized Belgian electricity mix was developed based on PATHS2050 projections and integrated into the scenario.
+## Use case and application

-This electricity mix was used in the following publication:
+The updated Belgian electricity mix was used to model the use stage of second-life batteries charged in Belgium in the future.
+The study is published here:

 Huber, D. et al. (2024). *Powering the circular future: Climate change and economic perspectives on second-life batteries in the Belgian context.* Journal of Industrial Ecology, 28(6), 1940–1951. doi: https://doi.org/10.1111/jiec.13566

-Key contributions:
-- Time-dependent electricity mix evolution for Belgium
-- Integration into prospective LCA databases
-- Application to second-life battery systems

 ## Contributing